Skip to main content

 • XXX.XXX.XXXX format (661.123.4567).

-When dialing internationally from outside the United States, callers must use the country code (+1) followed by the 10-digit number.
-International calls from the US to other countries require dialing 011 before the country code.
+When dialing from outside the United States, callers must add the country code (+1) before the 10-digit number.
+Calls from the US to other countries need 011 dialed before the country code.

 History and Implementation

-This prefix was implemented to address a critical shortage of available phone numbers in the region.
-Prior to 1999, the area was served by the 805 area code, which became saturated as population and business growth accelerated throughout the 1990s.
+This prefix was created because the region badly needed more phone numbers.
+Before 1999, the area used the 805 area code, which ran out of room as population and business growth sped up through the 1990s.

-The split, which took effect on February 13, 1999, created two distinct area codes serving different geographic regions.
-This prefix now serves the southern and central portions of the San Joaquin Valley and Antelope Valley, while 805 continues serving the central coast.
-This division ensured adequate numbering resources for continued growth and development.
+The split took effect on February 13, 1999, and created two separate area codes for two different regions.
+This prefix now covers the southern and central San Joaquin Valley and the Antelope Valley, while 805 keeps serving the central coast.
+The split made sure there were enough numbers for future growth.

-Acepeak recognizes the importance of reliable telecommunications infrastructure in this region and provides communication solutions to support local businesses and residents.
+Acepeak knows how much this region depends on solid phone and internet service, and offers communication tools to support local businesses and residents.

 Economic and Cultural Significance

-This region contributes substantially to California's economy through diverse industries and a rich cultural heritage.
+This region adds a lot to California's economy through a mix of industries and a rich cultural history.

 Major Economic Drivers

-Agriculture remains a cornerstone of the local economy: Kern County's agricultural sector generated $7.96 billion in gross production value in 2024, led by citrus, grapes, and carrots, according to the county's 2024 Crop Report.
-The oil and gas sector has been a pillar of the regional economy since the early 20th century, providing thousands of jobs and generating significant revenue.
-Healthcare services, anchored by institutions like Kern Medical Center and Bakersfield Memorial Hospital, employ thousands of workers and serve the region's medical needs.
+Farming remains a backbone of the local economy.
+Kern County's farms brought in $7.96 billion in gross production value in 2024, led by citrus, grapes, and carrots, according to the county's 2024 Crop Report.
+Oil and gas has been a mainstay of the regional economy since the early 1900s, providing thousands of jobs and steady income.
+Healthcare adds thousands more jobs, anchored by places like Kern Medical Center and Bakersfield Memorial Hospital.

-Businesses expanding into the market can get a local number without opening a physical office, which is increasingly common across the logistics, healthcare, and agriculture sectors that drive the local economy.
+Businesses moving into the market can get a local number without opening a physical office.
+That approach is becoming common across the logistics, healthcare, and farming sectors that drive the local economy.

 Cultural Attractions and Events

-The Bakersfield Jazz Festival showcases local and national talent annually, drawing visitors from across the state.
-The Kern County Museum preserves regional history through exhibits on oil production, agriculture, and Native American heritage.
-The historic Fox Theater hosts concerts, plays, and musicals throughout the year.
+The Bakersfield Jazz Festival brings in local and national talent each year, drawing visitors from across the state.
+The Kern County Museum keeps regional history alive through exhibits on oil production, farming, and Native American heritage.
+The historic Fox Theater hosts concerts, plays, and musicals all year.

 Education and Research

 California State University, Bakersfield (CSUB) offers undergraduate and graduate programs in business, education, and healthcare.
-The Kern Community College District provides vocational training and associate degree programs.
-The University of California Cooperative Extension conducts agricultural research and provides community education.
+The Kern Community College District offers job training and associate degree programs.
+The University of California Cooperative Extension runs agricultural research and community education.

 Protecting Yourself from Scams in the 661 Area Code